What Does ‘Under Offer’ Mean? | Homebuying Guide

 Surveys and inspections

-Once the property is under offer, its recommended you book a survey on the property, particularly if it an older property.
+Once the property is under offer, it’s recommended that you book a survey on the property, particularly if it’s an older property.
+On that note, you may be wondering what does “under offer” mean for surveys; it simply signals that you’re now able to start these important checks.

 There are several types of surveys, including the HomeBuyer Report and the more in-depth Building Survey.
 In addition to a survey, some buyers may choose to have additional inspections carried out, such as electrical, plumbing, or damp checks.